Subject: Information Technology Project Management Office

 Projects involving high cost, new technologies, high security risks, major re-engineering and/or high user impact will follow the Project Management Process which is detailed on the Project Management Website.

-Projects falling under the definition of managed projects as defined in the Project Management Classification will establish a budget for a project manager in the project budget estimates.
+Projects falling under the definition of managed projects as defined in the Project Management Classification (External Site) will establish a budget for a project manager in the project budget estimates.
 See business case template in “PM Document Templates” on the Project Management Website.

 A waiver of this APL may be requested by submitting a request in writing to the Chief Information Officer.
 See the CIO Waiver APL VI-D.